Project-MONAI/monai-deploy-informatics-gateway/docs/setup/schema.md

 Informatics Gateway, by default, is configured to writes all logs to the console as well as text files.
 The behaviors may be changed in the `Logging` section of the `appsettings.json` file.

 > [!Note]
 > If the Informatics Gateway is running inside a Docker container, additional configuration may be required to limit the size to prevent filling up storage space.
-Please refer to [Docker](https://docs.docker.com/config/containers/logging/configure/) for additional information.
+Refer to the [Docker documentation](https://docs.docker.com/config/containers/logging/configure/) for additional information.

 #### Log Levels

-Log level may be adjusted on a per-module basis.
+By default, the Monai namespace logs all Information level logs.
+However, the log level may be adjusted on a per-module basis.
 For example, given the following log entries:

 ```
  14:26:13 info: Monai.Deploy.InformaticsGateway.Services.Connectors.WorkloadManagerNotificationService[0]